 BigQuery now supports standard SQL, which you can enable using their query UI.
-This does not work with views, or with a query that utilizes table range functions.
+This does not work with views, or with a query that uses table range functions.

 Does Segment support streaming inserts?

 Segment’s connector does not support streaming inserts at this time.
-If you have a need for streaming data into BigQuery, contact us.
+If you have a need for streaming data into BigQuery, contact Segment support.